wildlifeevoeco/CaribouSwimming/paper/manuscript.md

 governed by density-dependent habitat selection.

 In total, 12 of 29 collared female caribou swam between islands in the Fogo archipelago.
-Only 3 of these 12 had more than XX swimming events during the study period; ~30% of the marked population swam at least XX times, whereas for ~10% of individuals these swimming events were relatively common, on average occurring once every XX days during ice-free seasons.
+Only 3 of these 12 had more than 10 swimming events during the study period; ~30% of the marked population swam at least once, whereas for ~10% of individuals these swimming events were relatively common, on average occurring approximately every 15 days during ice-free seasons.
 We did not detect any swimming events for the remaining 17 individuals.
 It remains unclear whether these individuals do not swim, or whether swimming is rare for most caribou.
 We are also unable to draw conclusions about the prevalence of swimming in the ocean